 Our visit to Maugle Sierra was one of those when I wish Damian wasn’t with us.
 I really would have enjoyed sipping some St. Croix underneath a patio umbrella overlooking the unheralded hills of Ledyard.

 Oh well.
-Two last notes – their bottle labels are also some of the best around; very professionally done.
-But their wine glass could use some work.
+One last thing – their bottle labels are also some of the best around; very professionally done.